 The ADP bit is a non-volatile bit that determines the initial address mode when the device is powered on or reset.
 This bit is only used during the power on or device reset initialization period, and it is only writable by the non-volatile Write Status sequence (06h + 11h).
-When ADP=0 (factory default), the device will power up into 3-Byte Address Mode, the Extended Address Register must be used to access memory regions beyond 128Mb.
+When ADP=0 (factory default), the device will power up into 3-Byte Address Mode.
 When ADP=1, the device will power up into 4-Byte Address Mode directly.